ashmathur91/Enterprise-network-Enginnering-/Unit-2.md

 #### 12. Demonstrate the Port Security in Switch along with that, Explain the configuration of port security in switch.

 #### 13. List out Major Five difference between Switch and Router.

+#### 14. Explain the classful and Classless Addressing Scheme with the help of Example.

+#### 15. With the help of Router and Switches,Illustrate the basic Routing Scenario between Networking Devices.